Engee documentation

-When executing programmes, various exceptions (errors) may occur which, if not handled, stop the programme execution.
-To avoid this and continue execution on an alternative path, you can use the try/catch operators.
+When executing programs, various exceptions (errors) may occur, which, if not handled, stop the execution of the program.
+To avoid this and continue execution along an alternative path, you can use the try/catch operators.

-The try/catch operator allows you to check exceptions and correctly handle the results that may break your programme.
-For example, in the code below, the function for calculating the square root usually generates an exception.
+The try/catch operator allows you to check for exceptions and correctly process results that may disrupt your program.
+For example, in the code below, the function for calculating the square root usually throws an exception.
 By placing a try/catch block around it, you can avoid this.
-It is up to the developer to choose how to handle this exception, whether to log it, return a placeholder value, or, as in the case below, print an instruction.
-When deciding how to handle the contingency, keep in mind that using the try/catch block is much slower than using conditional branching.
+The choice of how to handle this exception, whether to register it, return a placeholder value, or, as in the case below, output instructions is made by the developer.
+When deciding how to handle unforeseen situations, keep in mind that using the try/catch block is much slower than using conditional branching.

 try